kenrogers/sbtc-starter/README.md

 From there, it's a matter of using the usual [SIP-010 functions](https://docs.stacks.co/clarity/functions#ft-burn) to interact with our mock sBTC token.
 Take a look at the [Clarity book](https://book.clarity-lang.org/ch10-03-sip010-ft-standard.html) for more info on using fungible tokens on Stacks.

-In this scenario, we can open up a new console instance by running `clarinet console` and then minting sBTC with `(contract-call? .sbtc mint u100000000 'ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM)`.
+In this scenario, we can open up a new console instance by running `clarinet console` and then minting sBTC with `(contract-call? .sbtc mint u100000000 'ST1SJ3DTE5DN7X54YDH5D64R3BCB6A2AG2ZQ8YPD5)`.
 This represents 100,000,000 sats, which is 1 BTC, or 1 sBTC in this case.

-This principal corresponds to the first principal generated when you start the console.
+This principal corresponds to the second principal generated when you start the console.

-Then to make sure it worked you can check our balance with `(contract-call? .sbtc get-balance 'ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM)`.
+Then to make sure it worked you can check our balance with `(contract-call? .sbtc get-balance 'ST1SJ3DTE5DN7X54YDH5D64R3BCB6A2AG2ZQ8YPD5)`.

 Now you can call any of the functions in the `lagoon.clar` contract to test it out and begin to write your own.

 ## Deposit

-Let's start by depositing 1,000,000 sats into the Lagoon pool with `(contract-call? .lagoon deposit u1000000)`.

-Now we want to mint some more sBTC to a different user, and have them deposit as well.
-We can do that with the following commands:

-First we mint the sBTC.

-`(contract-call? .sbtc mint u100000000 'ST1SJ3DTE5DN7X54YDH5D64R3BCB6A2AG2ZQ8YPD5)`

-Then we need to switch to that principal's context in the console.
+First we need to switch to that principal's context in the console.

 `::set_tx_sender ST1SJ3DTE5DN7X54YDH5D64R3BCB6A2AG2ZQ8YPD5`

 This is an example of a utility function we can use to interact with the mocknet running in the console.
 Run `::help` within the console to see what else you can do.

+Let's start by depositing 1,000,000 sats into the Lagoon pool with `(contract-call?
+'ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM.lagoon deposit u1000000)`.

+Now we want to mint some more sBTC to a different user, and have them deposit as well.
+We can do that with the following commands:

+Now we need to switch to that principal's context in the console back to the contract owner.

+`::set_tx_sender ST1PQHQKV0RJXZFY1DGX8MNSNYVE3VGZJSRTPGZGM`

+Then we mint the sBTC to our new user.

+`(contract-call? .sbtc mint u100000000 'ST2CY5V39NHDPWSXMW9QDT3HC3GD6Q6XX4CFRK9AG)`

+Then we need to switch back to that principal's context in the console.

+`::set_tx_sender ST2CY5V39NHDPWSXMW9QDT3HC3GD6Q6XX4CFRK9AG`

 Now we can deposit as this new user.